 The Act also requires public authorities to produce a guide to the information it holds known as a publication scheme, which details the types of information held by the authority.

-Any queries in relation to Freedom of Information or Environmental Information Regulations please either telephone 01271 388262 or via email to: email@example.com.
+Any queries in relation to Freedom of Information or Environmental Information Regulations please either telephone 01271 388231 or email: firstname.lastname@example.org

 Making a request